coolya/some-modelix-samples/README.md

 Each sub-folder contains its own `README.md` with component specific documentation.

-## Use Cases

-> ⚠️ TBD

 ## Getting Started

 To get started with the project we need to set up the gradle project.
 At the moment most modelix artifacts are stored on the [itemis nexus](https://artifacts.itemis.cloud/#browse/browse:maven-mps:org%2Fmodelix) with no access restriction.
 Some are also stored on GitHub packages.

 <details>
 <summary>Unfold for details on how to set up GitHub packages authentication</summary>
 To access GitHub packaged you need to specify your credentials.
 First of all you will need to generate a [personal access token](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-gradle-registry#authenticating-to-github-packages) with access to GitHub Packages.
 The project assumes that your username is available as the variable `gpr.user` and the token as `gpr.key`.
 The easiest way to configure the credentials is copy the example below, paste it into the [`gradle.properties`](gradle.properties) file in the repository and replace the values with your credentials: